cameronroudebush/sprout/docs/getting-started/access.md

+---
+title: Accessing
+description: Learn how to access Sprout.
+---

 # Accessing Sprout

 Sprout is designed to be accessible wherever you are.
 You can use it on your mobile device through our [App's](#apps) or as a [Progressive Web App (PWA)](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).